jbhopkins/bioxtasraw/docs/source/saxs/saxs_mw.rst

     Q_p = \int^\infty_0 q^2 I(q) dq

-where :math:`Q_p` is the Porod invariant and *I(q)* is the scattering profile.
+where :math:`Q_p` is the Porod invariant.
 The Porod volume is then calculated as:

 .. math::